kirtfitzpatrick/chap/README.md

 # chap

-Utility scripting methods for humans.
+Colorful scripting methods and other helpful things.

 - Display messages and commands to the user color coded to various levels of importance.